Green Bay ham operator readies for the UP 200 sled dog race

 Cell phones are not allowed for the mushers that participate in the UP 200, so ham operators are literally their lifeline.

-Ham radio operators are used to communicate during the sled dog race, because the race runs through remote locations throughout the upper Peninsula.
+Ham radio operators are used to communicate during the sled dog race as the race runs through remote locations throughout the Upper Peninsula.

 Paul Racine is one of 50 volunteer ham radio operators that will provide vital communication along the trail for the safety of the teams.

-In addition to qualifying for the Iditarod, the winner is estimated to take home nearly eight thousand dollars.
+In addition to qualifying for the Iditarod, the winner is estimated to take home nearly $8,000.